 It is important you keep accurate and complete records.
 Your business records should include banking information, proof of income and expenses, cash books and wage books.
 You can also get free advice from a Community Compliance Officer if you need assistance with your record keeping.

 Introduces the different areas of record keeping and links to further detail on each

-Learn who must prepare financial accounts and what the minimum requirements are.
+Find out which companies must prepare financial accounts and what the minimum financial reporting requirements are.

 Provides some tips and a visual example of entries in a wage book